 - Hot pot

 - Electric tea kettle (with auto shut off)

 All appliances must be UL listed, have an auto shutoff and be approved by your RD.

 How am I expected to keep my room?

 We expect you to keep your room neat and orderly.
-Rooms are inspected regularly for general cleanliness.
+Rooms are inspected daily for general cleanliness.
 All residence halls are cleaned and sanitized daily.
-Maintenance provides basic cleaning, sanitizatization and paper supplies.
+Maintenance provides basic cleaning, sanitization and paper supplies.
 Vacuum cleaners are available on each floor.

 What happens if there is damage to my room?